Let him kiss me with the kisses of his mouth! For your love is better than wine, your anointing oils are fragrant, your name is perfume poured out.

 Well, we don’t get to read that in church very often!

-The Song of Songs, sometimes called the Song of Solomon, is one of the most surprising books of the Bible.
+It’s one of the most surprising and one of the most beautiful books of the Bible.
+It is the book of the bible which paints the most positive image of the beauty and sanctity of sexual love and desire.
+It is also one of the few books of scripture in which women’s voices predominate.
+Maybe there’s a connection there!
 We don’t hear it often, it only shows up a couple of times in our three year cycle of Sunday readings.
-So I thought we should seize the opportunity and take a closer look at it this morning.
+So I thought we should seize the opportunity and take a closer look this morning.

 The Song of Songs is a love poem.
 It is a poem in which a man and a woman who are deeply in love call back and forth to one another, something like the way we read it together this morning.
-“The voice of my beloved!” calls the woman, “Look he comes, leaping over the mountains, bounding over the hills.
-My beloved is like a gazelle or a young stag.”
+“The voice of my beloved!” calls the woman, “Look he comes, leaping over the mountains, bounding over the hills.”
 And her male lover responds, “Arise, my love, my fair one and come away.”

 The poetry is beautiful and sensual.
 It overflows with sexual imagery, so much so that among the Hebrew people, young boys weren’t allowed to read the Song of Songs, because the images were considered to be too intense.
-As we read it together this morning, some of you might have been wondering to yourselves what in the world this piece of erotic love poetry is doing in our Bible.
+As we read it together this morning, some of you might have been wondering to yourselves what in the world this book of erotic love poetry is doing in our Bible.
 There is no other book of the Bible quite like it.
-But I truly believe that this book, this poem, is a gift, a gift from God.
-And in a culture like ours where sex is so often separated from loving relationships, where sex is used as a marketing tool to sell stuff, the perspective of the Song of Songs is something that we need to hear.
+But I really believe that this book, this poem, is a gift, a gift from God.
+And in a culture like ours where sex is too often separated from loving relationships, where sex is used as a marketing tool to sell stuff, where sexual abuse and harassment happen way too often, the perspective of the Song of Songs is something that we really need to hear.

 But in the Hebrew language in which the Song of Songs was written over 2000 years ago there are three different words for love that are used in the poem.
 The first of these is “raya” the Hebrew word which denotes friend or companion, even soul-mate.
 “You are altogether beautiful my love, my raya,” says the man’s voice, “there is no flaw in you.”
-The love between the man and the woman is first of all an expression of raya, of companionship, of wanting to be together.
+The love between these two people is first of all an expression of raya, of companionship, of wanting to be together.
 Friendship is at the core of their relationship.

 But their relationship blossoms beyond friendship into another Hebrew word for love which is “ahavah”.
 Ahavah is the love of deep affection where both your mind and your heart yearn to be with the other.
 It is loving with all your heart, with all your soul, all your mind and all your strength.
 It is the love of the will, a passion which becomes a commitment which becomes a decision to join your life to the life of another.
 The root word in Hebrew of ahavah is the word for “I give”.
 Ahavah then is love as giving, as a mutual giving of one’s self to the other.
 In the Song of Songs, ahavah is portrayed as strength and endurance: “Its flashes are flashes of fire, a raging flame.
 Many waters cannot quench ahavah, neither can floods drown it.”